-Focussing on the negative.
-Say for example you a certain opportunity, if your self-esteem is low you might fixate on that, and attach yourself and how you think about you to that missed opportunity.
+- Focussing on the negative.
+Say for example you miss a certain opportunity, if your self-esteem is low you might fixate on that, and attach yourself and how you think about yourself to that missed opportunity.

 Often low self-esteem stems from childhood with experiences of neglect and failing to live up to the standards set by our parents.
 Not being cared for can lead to patterns where you struggle to care for or appreciate yourself.
 Failure as children to meet the standards our parents, teachers or classmates set can leave us feeling unworthy.

-These high external standards or being viewed as not worthy as children can lead to low self-esteem as adults.
-Low self-esteem does reduce your confidence, and you can enter into a circle where you don’t put yourself forward and as a result, don’t have the opportunities to have corrective experiences which can change how you view yourself.
+These high external standards or being viewed as not worthy as children can lead to it as adults.
+Low self-esteem does reduce your confidence, and you can enter into a circle where you don’t put yourself forward.
+As a result, you don’t have the opportunities to have corrective experiences which can change how you view yourself.